vuejs/vue-cli/docs/migrating-from-v3/README.md

 In Vue CLI v3, the required `core-js` version is 2.x, it is now upgraded to 3.x.

-This migration is automated if you upgrade it through `vue upgrade babel --next`.
+This migration is automated if you upgrade it through `vue upgrade babel`.
 But if you have custom polyfills introduced, you may need to manually update the polyfill names (For more details, see [core-js changelog](https://github.com/zloirock/core-js/blob/master/CHANGELOG.md#L279-L297)).

 #### Babel Preset

-This migration is also automated if you upgrade it through `vue upgrade babel --next`.
+This migration is also automated if you upgrade it through `vue upgrade babel`.

 - In v3, the default babel preset used in `babel.config.js` is `@vue/app`.
 - In v4, we moved it to the plugin, so now it's named as `@vue/cli-plugin-babel/preset`